-I'd like to offer an article I wrote last month, titled ?Let?s Kill All the Lawyers?
+I'd like to offer an article I wrote last month, titled ?Let?s Kill All

 In summary -